-Organization Comment WMPO Staff Recommendation/Resolution Jeffrey Miller (Wilmington) Good afternoon, My name is Jeffrey Miller and I'm a resident of the River's Edge neighborhood near the intersection of Independence Blvd and River Rd.
-With the construction of River Lights, Indy West, and others, traffic has increased along independence Blvd between River Road and Carolina Beach Road.
-This has caused long lines getting in and out of neighborhoods and increased the time it takes to cross or turn onto River Road and Carolina Beach Road.
-With part of River Road closed for the last 6 months, these problems have only compounded.
-As River Lights grows, these temporary traffic issues will likely become the norm and turn this section of independence Blvd into a permanent bottleneck.
-I ask that you consider expanding Independence Blvd between Carolina Beach Road and River Road, a section of road approximately only one mile long.
-Widening to four lanse would be optimal, but if this isn't possible, creating a central turn lane would be optimal, but if this isn't comprehensive plan from summer 2017 references welcome ideas such as creating shorter trips to access businesses, increasing the ability for iootblike travel, and forming 'complete streets.'
-Keeping this in mind, walking along Independence Blvd isn't safe yet people still do it, and the narrow bike lane often forces cyclists into traffic lanes, risking their safety and further impeding the flow of traffic.
-Creating a wider and more 'complete' road will also help the local economy by giving many people access to The Pointe at Barclay via a short bike ride or walk.
-I believe Independence Blvd will need to become a major thoroughfare in the near-future.
-As the River Lights are a continues to expand, commuters will likely start looking to bypass traffic during rush hour, creating unnecessary, but in conjunction with the expansion of Independence Blvd expands to two lanes so shortly before the light at Carolina Beach Road, very few cars make it through each greenlight during rush hour, traffic circle may be a better option if expansion is limited to The widening of Independence Blvd between River Road and US 421/Carolina Beach Road is recommended for inclusion in the draft roadway fiscally constrained project list.
+Source Organization Comment WMPO Staff Recommendation/Resolution Jeffrey Miller Citizen (Wilmington) Good afternoon.
+My name is Jeffrey Miller and I'm a resident of the River's Edge reighborhood near the intersection of Independence Blyd between River Road and Carolina Beach Road.
+This has caused long lines getting in and out of reighborhoods and increased the time it takes to cross or turn onto River reighborhoods and increased the time it takes to cross or turn onto River reighborhoods and increased the time it takes to cross or turn onto River reighborhoods and increased the time it takes to cross or turn onto River reighborhoods and increased the time it takes to cross or turn onto River reighborhoods and increased the time it takes to cross or turn onto River reighborhoods and increased the time it takes to cross or turn onto River lask that you consider expanding independence Blyd into a permanent bottleneck.
+I lask that you consider expanding to four lanes would be optimal, but if this isin the possible. creating a central turn lane would be optimal, but if this is in mile long.
+Widening to four lanes would be optimal, but if this is in mind, walking along Independence Blyd isn't safe yet people still do it, and the norsobile. creating a central turn lane would be wry beneficial.
+The comprehensive plan from summer 2017 references welcome ideas such walking along Independence Blyd isn't safe yet people still do it, and the norwow bike lane often forces cyclists into traffic.
+Creating a wider and more complete streets.
+Keeping their safety using the inter exert.
+The inter exert.
+To the near-future.
+As the River Lights are a continues to expand.
+I short bike ride or walk.
+I short bike ride or walk.
+I short bike ride or walk.
+The inter near-future.
+As the River Lights are a continues to expand.
+There independence Blyd will need to become a major thoroughfaire in the near-future.
+As the River Lights are a continues to expand.
+I short bike ride or walk.
+I short bike ride or walk.
+I short bike ride or walk.
+I short becases vice and wear to residential streets and risking the s The widening of Independence Blvd between River Road and US 42 J/Carolina Beach Road is recommended for inclusion in the draft roadway fiscally constrained project list.
 Project funding will still need to be identified for these projects.
 Resolution: No changes are recommended.